Wednesday, December 16, 2020

 Is it any wonder that a church that lost touch with its early Christian heritage needed this kind of reminder?
 And now that insight has been expanded, corrected, refined and confirmed with Pia Sophia Chaudhari's compelling Orthodox study, Dynamics of Healing, Patristic Theology and the Psyche.
 Please read it!

 Does anyone really think Christianity, with the enormity of its manifestations, many of which are unhelpful, is in the position to refuse some assistance?
 Can anyone really affirm that the church has been entirely successful at engaging its own shadow?
 The Jungian, and now Petersonian phenomenon is empirical proof of Christian pastoral failures.
 Jung was right to say that "faith can often be a substitute for experience."
 Vociferous denials of Jung/Jungians by Christians unfortunately prove the point.12.
 So please for God's sake expand this conversation.
 The church grew immensely from its engagement with Aristotle, Plato, Hegel.
 It has already grown, thanks to its engagement of Jung.
 But why does everyone seem to feel the need to start from scratch?
 Peterson should be the starting point for recovering the rich Catholic engagement whether from Jolande Jacobi or Father Victor White (and many others).
 The books and letters have long been published.
 Jung's challenge to interiority should expand Protestantism as well, and indeed already has.
 Just this year Jung's letters with a Protestant Barthian, On Theology and Psychology, have been published.
-In England, the Cowley Father Christopher Bryant (popularized in Susan Howatch's Starbridge series) has long Christianized Jung even if the British Jungian conversation has forgotten.
+In England, the Cowley Father Christopher Bryant (popularized in Susan Howatch's Starbridge series) has long Christianized Jung even if the British Jungian Christian conversation (which once flourished!) may have forgotten.

 There also seems to have been a